MiningMyBusiness/ExploringFreeMusicArchiveDataset/README.md

 ![alt text](https://github.com/MiningMyBusiness/ExploringFreeMusicArchiveDataset/raw/master/Figures/JaccIndxHistforK_1.png "Jaccard index distribution for one run of k-NN with k=1")

 The k-NN method of genre prediction gets at least one of the labels right about 40% of the time.
 However, it gets all of the labels wrong about 60% of the time.
 This is still far better than random guessing considering there are 163 labels but maybe this performance can be increased.
+I also used a Random Forest classifier which performed far worse than k-NN.

 ### Reducing the feature-space
 Before I attempted to improve the performance of the genre classification, I wanted to reduce the dimensionality of the feature space down from 518 dimensions to improve processing time.
 I performed [principal component analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) to find that about 155 principal components explained some 90% of the variance in the dataset of features.